frend/frend.co/_components/accordion/accordion.md

 import Fraccordion from 'fr-accordion';
 ~~~

+Functional styles for the accordion ([accordion.css](https://raw.githubusercontent.com/frend/frend.co/gh-pages/_components/accordion/accordion.css)) that are required to display the component states correctly should be referenced via a `<link>` in the `<head>` of your document, or can be integrated into your existing stylesheet.

-You can read more about installing Frend components on our [about](/about/) page, including details on the functional CSS and other methods of importing the JS.
+You can read more about installing Frend components on our [About page](/about/), including details on the functional CSS and JavaScript structure.

 ## Usage